KRYSTO-NC/caledonie-moins-cher/readme.md

 ## Configuration

-1. Install backend dependencies by running `npm install` in the backend folder.
+1. Install backend dependencies by running `npm install` in the root folder.

-2. Install frontend dependencies by running `npm install` in the frontend folder.
-3. Set up environment variables by creating a `.env` file at the project's root.
+2. Set up environment variables by creating a `.env` file at the project's root.

 ## Scripts

+all the script should be run in a root folder

 ### Backend